Paul Glasserman (Columbia University)

 Abstract: Stochastic analysis under a class of measures has many applications.
 In finance, it provides a mathematical approach for model uncertainty.
 In backward stochastic differential equations it allows one to obtain representations for fully nonlinear parabolic equations.
 In this talk, I will survey these connections, and the new duality results in this more general setting.
 Also, I will also discuss the implications of these duality results on the fundamental theorem of asset pricing.

 Abstract: (Joint work with Archil Gulisashvili)

-In this talk, we present sharp tail asymptotics for the density and the distribution function of linear combinations of correlated log-normal random variables, that is, exponentials of components of a correlated Gaussian vector.
-The asymptotic behavior turns out to be determined by a subset of components of the Gaussian vector, and we identify the relevant components by relating the asymptotics to a tractable quadratic optimization problem.
-As a corollary, we characterize the limiting behavior of the conditional law of the Gaussian vector, given a linear combination of the exponentials of its components.
-Contrary to earlier works on small-noise asymptotics, which sometimes require solving a non-convex optimization problem , our approach leads to fully explicit results.
+In this talk, they present sharp tail asymptotics for the density and the distribution function of linear combinations of correlated log-normal random variables, that is, exponentials of components of a correlated Gaussian vector.
+The asymptotic behavior turns out to be determined by a subset of components of the Gaussian vector, and they identify the relevant components by relating the asymptotics to a tractable quadratic optimization problem.
+As a corollary, they characterize the limiting behavior of the conditional law of the Gaussian vector, given a linear combination of the exponentials of its components.
+Contrary to earlier works on small-noise asymptotics, which sometimes require solving a non-convex optimization problem , their approach leads to fully explicit results.
 These results have a wide range of applications in risk analysis of log-normal portfolios.
-Among other issues, we shall discuss
+Among other issues, they shall discuss

 • Explicit variance reduction methods for precise estimation of tail event probabilities by Monte Carlo.